 To request changes to academic, transportation and/or working situations or protective measures, or if the victim wishes to receive assistance in requesting these accommodations, students should contact Marty Heator, Dean of Students.
 He can be contacted by calling 734-462-4486 or in person by visiting his campus office in the McDowell Building, Room 175, 18600 Haggerty Road, Livonia, MI 48152, or by email at mheator@schoolcraft.edu.
-Employees can contact the Chief Human Resource and Risk Management Officer, Brenda Leavens, at 734-462-4563 or by email at bleavens@schoolcraft.edu.
+Employees can contact the Executive Director of Human Resources (Amy Berendt) at 734-462-4406 or via email at aberendt@schoolcraft.edu.